 - Unacceptable collaboration - What is unacceptable?
 There is a difference between discussing assignments and solutions with fellow students and working together on the solutions to the point where the work submitted is clearly not individual work.
-If in doubt, ask your instructor. - Copying of another student's assignment - Allowing another student to copy your work ← this is also an Academic Offense - Sharing your assignment with another student electronically or otherwise ← this an Academic Offense for both students. - Using another student's assignment or work as a "template" or "starting point" for your own work. ← this an Academic Offense for both students - Using sites dedicated to sharing assignment solutions or aiding cheating, including but not limited to Course Hero, OneClass, and Chegg. - Using code from an external source (text, instructor, course website) where a student's own code is expected (if in doubt, ask your instructor)
+If in doubt, ask your instructor. - Copying of another student's assignment - Allowing another student to copy your work ← this is also an Academic Offense - Sharing your assignment with another student electronically or otherwise 2 this an Academic Offense for both students. - Using sites dedicated to sharing assignment solutions or aiding cheating, including but not limited to Course Hero, OneClass, and Chegg. - Using code from an external source (text, instructor, course website) where a student's own code is expected (if in doubt, ask your instructor)